 TC seminarians receive their academic formation at The Catholic University of America.
 As integral members of the CUA student community, they participate in campus ministry, intramural sports, charitable and other organizations, and myriad presentations and events sponsored by the university.
 Theological College has its own Student Government Association, composed of four elected officers, individual class representatives, and committee chairs.
 The committees include Community Life, Prayer and Worship, Social Justice, and Hispanic Affairs.

 A representative from the seminary community is also a member of CUA’s School of Theology and Religious Studies Students’ Association, a student committee of the university that provides a forum for student representation and feedback to the School of Theology and Religious Studies.
 The committee sponsors an annual speaker’s series and other year-round activities that nurture the spiritual, social and intellectual lives of its members.

 Seminarian life extends into the wider community through the Pastoral Placement Program.
 TC seminarians serve in the Archdioceses of Washington and Baltimore and the Diocese of Arlington.
-This includes hospital, catechetical, and parish ministry, as well as direct service to the poor and disadvantaged.
+This includes hospital, catechetical, prison, and parish ministry, as well as direct service to the poor, disabled, and disadvantaged.
 Through this program, communities surrounding TC are made aware of seminarian life and come to appreciate the life of service seminarians are called toward.
 This program facilitates a broad exposure to pastoral experiences and situations that will prepare seminarians for priestly ministries in their dioceses.